 Jeremy bought a house in East Nashville’s Inglewood district in March 2003 where he opened his home studio, called Battle Tapes Recording.
 He feels that the studio will be a constant “work in progress” as more and more gear is accumulated, and space is added to the studio.
 What you’ll find is a studio that will have the equipment and instruments you’d like available to you to make something as beautiful or destroyed as you’d like, all within the comfort of the home.

 Jeremy owns an extensive record collection which he calls from for his influences in the recording environment and pays no allegiance to any one recording style (liking productions varying from super-gloss pop records to 70s anechoic recordings to dirty as they can be 30s ghost recordings found in an abandoned home somewhere in the woods) and is only interested in making recordings that suit the music they are showcasing and are what those involved wish a specific recording to sound like.

-Battle Tapes Recording also offers comfortable client lodging, as well as a large screen HD tv with hundreds of channels, wireless high-speed internet, an extensive blu-ray, dvd, vinyl, and book library, a large collection of Mojo magazine for the rock history inclined, private lounge, nintendo wii, two vintage pinball machines, full kitchen with gas stove, outdoor grills, and a comfortable and relaxed vibe.
+Battle Tapes Recording also offers comfortable client lodging, as well as a large screen HD tv with hundreds of channels, wireless high-speed internet, an extensive blu-ray, dvd, vinyl, and book library, a large collection of Mojo magazine for the rock history inclined, private lounge, nintendo wii, two vintage pinball machines, full kitchen with gas stove, outdoor grill, and a comfortable and relaxed vibe.

 If you’ve ever wanted to make a record onto the model of tape machine Dark Side of The Moon or McCartney II was recorded on and model of console John Lennon’s Imagine was mixed on in a home environment but have it sound like a it was done in a big budget studio, this is the place for you.